bpucker/FlavonoidFriday/README.md

 ### (78) Roles of ANS and LDOX in PA biosynthesis ###
-> **_<a href="">TWEET</a>:_** Study reveals how Medicago truncatula plants produce proanthocyanidins (PAs).
-ANS and LDOX enzymes operate in parallel pathways to generate different starter and extension units for PAs.
-Understanding these mechanisms opens doors to engineering PA compositions.  #FlavonoidFriday (details: https://lnk.tu-bs.de/DAFy9J)
+> **_<a href="">TWEET</a>:_** Medicago produces proanthocyanidins (PAs) through ANS & LDOX enzymes operating in parallel pathways to generate different starter and extension units for PAs.
+Understanding these mechanisms enables engineering of PA composition. #FlavonoidFriday (details: https://lnk.tu-bs.de/DAFy9J)

 This paper by [Jun et al., 2018](https://doi.org/10.1038/s41477-018-0292-9) investigates the formation of proanthocyanidins (PAs), which are composed of flavan-3-ol subunits, in the model legume _Medicago truncatula_.
 The study reveals that two 2-oxoglutarate-dependent dioxygenases, anthocyanidin synthase (ANS) and leucoanthocyanidin dioxygenase (LDOX), operate in parallel pathways to generate the (-)-epicatechin extension and starter units of PAs, with (+)-catechin acting as an intermediate in the formation of the (-)-epicatechin starter unit.
 The presence or absence of the LDOX pathway explains natural variations in PA compositions among different species.
 Genetic manipulation of ANS or LDOX provides a means to modify PA compositions for various applications.
 The research sheds light on the biochemical and genetic mechanisms underlying PA biosynthesis, offering insights for engineering PAs with specific properties.